craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Elven heritage find themselves in possession of preternatural abilities heavily related to the Feywild.
 The origins of Elven people on Alaturmen are common information - they are the childer of the Eladrin, a rank of noble of the Ceelie Courts, purposefully born to take Alaturmen for the Ceelie.
 This plan was derailed in the Great Fires, and the beginnings of a grand elven empire lay now bare in the Holyl'nd, along with the bones of many of kin and kind.

-- You do not age as mortals should.
+- *Age* You do not age as mortals should.
 	- You reach adulthood after your first great achievement, which of course you will feel in yourself.
 	- You will, after many many years - though how many is quite uncertain, feel the urge - nay - the need to wander North, farther than you have gone before.
 Farther than the Wildlands would allow you.
 	- A deep homesickness will beset you, and you will give in to this need, and you will travel North, beyond the Wildlands, and it is quite likely that you will never be seen by a mortal again.
-- You may weigh anywhere from 80 to 180 pounds.
+- *Weight* You may weigh anywhere from 80 to 180 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You have advantage on saving throws against effects that charm and you cannot be made to sleep by magical means.
 Your creature type is fey, rather than humanoid.